ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/dbaas_cli.md

 - *resource_name*

-  The name of the cluster resource.
+  The name of the cluster.

 ## Database User commands
 {: #user_cmds}